Sam-Dragon/interview-programs/src/programs.md

 6. Print the Sum of the Square / Cube of number for upto 'N' numbers based on the input.

 # MEDIUM
+1. How to print even/odd numbers using 2 threads ?

 # HARD
+1. How to print even/odd numbers using 4 threads ?